GoogleChrome/web-vitals/README.md

 > [!IMPORTANT]
 > CLS should be continually monitored for changes throughout the entire lifespan of a page—including if the user returns to the page after it's been hidden/backgrounded.
 However, since browsers often [will not fire additional callbacks once the user has backgrounded a page](https://developer.chrome.com/blog/page-lifecycle-api/#advice-hidden), `callback` is always called when the page's visibility state changes to hidden.
 As a result, the `callback` function might be called multiple times during the same page load (see [Reporting only the delta of changes](#report-only-the-delta-of-changes) for how to manage this).

 If the `reportAllChanges` [configuration option](#reportopts) is set to `true`, the `callback` function will be called as soon as the value is initially determined as well as any time the value changes throughout the page lifespan (Note [not necessarily for every layout shift](#report-the-value-on-every-change)).
-This can be useful when debugging, but in general using `reportAllChanges` is not needed (or recommended) for measuring these metrics in production.
-Even without `reportAllChanges`, the `onCLS()` function will monitor all CLS changes throughout the entire lifespan of a page, but only invoke the callback when needed.
+Regardless of whether `reportAllChanges` is used, the final reported value will be the same as the `onCLS()` function will monitor all CLS changes throughout the entire lifespan of a page, but without `reportAllChanges` it only invoke the callback when needed, rather than on every larger CLS.

 #### `onFCP()`